Call:(08) 9250 4575

 Lots of people are asking for Garlic & Seed Potatoes already.
 It's a little early to be planting them just now - but we'll keep you posted & may have more news next month, so check back in with us around mid March.

-Planning for Autumn Gardening
+Planning for an Autumn Garden

 With the change of season just around the corner, here's a few questions & tips to get you thinking:-